Types-of-Financial-Ratios

 Total Assets Turnover = Sales / Total Assets

-The measurement leverage amount used by company in terms of total debts to total assets knows as company debt ratio.
-There are two types of debts ratios: debts assets and debt equity.
+The amount of leverage used by a company in terms of total debt to total assets is measured by debt ratios.
+There are two types of debt ratios: debt-assets and debt-equity.

-1 – Debt-Assets: Debt to asset ratio is the commonly used ratio to measure the capital structure of the business organization.
-Financing mix of a business organization refers to as capital structure.
+Debt to asset ratio is a commonly used ratio to measure the capital structure of a business organization.
+Capital structure refers to the financing mix of a business organization.

-2 – Debt-Equity: The proportion of debt to equity is explicitly shown by another commonly used ratio known as debt to equity.
-For new projects, a ratio of 60 to 40 is used.
+The proportion of debt to equity is shown by the debt-equity ratio.
+For new projects, a ratio of 60:40 is often used.

 Debt-Equity = Total Debt / Total Equity